apache/spark/docs/sql-migration-guide.md

 - Since Spark 4.0, the function `to_csv` no longer supports input with the data type `STRUCT`, `ARRAY`, `MAP`, `VARIANT` and `BINARY` (because the `CSV specification` does not have standards for these data types and cannot be read back using `from_csv`), Spark will throw `DATATYPE_MISMATCH.UNSUPPORTED_INPUT_TYPE` exception.
 - Since Spark 4.0, JDBC read option `preferTimestampNTZ=true` will not convert Postgres TIMESTAMP WITH TIME ZONE and TIME WITH TIME ZONE data types to TimestampNTZType, which is available in Spark 3.5.
 - Since Spark 4.0, JDBC read option `preferTimestampNTZ=true` will not convert MySQL TIMESTAMP to TimestampNTZType, which is available in Spark 3.5.
 MySQL DATETIME is not affected.
+- Since Spark 4.0, MySQL JDBC datasource will read SMALLINT as ShortType, while in Spark 3.5, it was read as IntegerType.
+MEDIUMINT UNSIGNED is read as IntegerType, while in Spark 3.5, it was read as LongType.
+To restore the previous behavior, you can cast the column to the old type.

 ## Upgrading from Spark SQL 3.4 to 3.5